Did you know that scientists have now cataloged over 500 different species of bacteria in human breast milk? Are you surprised?

-This study published in the Journal of Clinical Nutrition in 2012 revels changes to the breast milk microbiota.
+This study published in the Journal of Clinical Nutrition, revels changes to the breast milk microbiota.
 Interestingly, the breast milk species change through the course of lactation and are significantly different than in other parts of the human body.

 The researchers found that the bacterial species in breast milk are also different in mothers who are obese.
 Additionally, the species differ due to the mode of delivery of the baby as well.